regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 <img src="https://www.estatewatch.london/images/hdtweet.png" class="img-fluid rounded img-thumbnail">

-The homes have been refurbished to [Southwark Good Homes Standard](https://www.southwark.gov.uk/news/2021/mar/new-southwark-council-good-homes-standard-for-temporary-accommodation) and will be available to let from July until the phase of the estate is 'decanted'.
+The homes have been refurbished to [Southwark Good Homes Standard](https://www.southwark.gov.uk/news/2021/mar/new-southwark-council-good-homes-standard-for-temporary-accommodation) and will be available to let from July until this fourth phase of the estate is finally 'decanted'.
 The Aylesbury estate is London's largest estate redevelopment and is set to take 15 years to complete.
 Approximately 700 of the estate's 2,759 homes have been demolished to date and phase 1 of 4 is currently under construction.

 Southwark Council has spent at least £50m on the Aylesbury scheme to date with a further £193m of council funds committed to phase 1 alone, with no net increase in the number of social rented homes.